-The good news for major players in the e-signature space is that because of the convenience and cost-savings it offers, the use of the digital signature is fast becoming the norm.
+The good news for major players in the e-signature space is that because of the convenience and cost-savings it offers, the use of the electronic signature is fast becoming the norm.
 Driving cross-town or flying cross-country for a signature has become the exception rather than the rule.

 In this post, we’re going to look at two heavyweights in the electronic signature space: Adobe Sign and DocuSign.
 We’ll look at the pros and cons of each, and we’ll determine a winner at the conclusion.
 We’ll also let a third competitor enter the ring: jSign – a rapidly rising contender in the world of the electronic signature.